Washington Court Records

 In Washington, sealing and expungement are colloquial terms for removing a record from the public domain.
 These processes are different but share a few similarities.
 There is, however, a third term—vacating a sentence, which refers to clearing the events of trial and conviction.
 However, unlike sealing and expunging, prosecutors reserve the right to prosecute the individual afresh without the restraint of double jeopardy.
 Furthermore, records of a vacated conviction may still be available to any interested requester and may appear on background checks.

-Meanwhile, sealing a record removes such a record from public access.
+Meanwhile, sealing a record removes it from public access.
 The record custodians, i.e., the court, police, and criminal justice agencies, will deny unauthorized requests to view the record.
-The conviction still stands in this case.
+The conviction remains in effect in this case.
 Requesters armed with a court order may access sealed records.
-On the other hand, expunging a record means the record custodian has deleted all existing information about the crime in the public domain and destroyed physical copies of the record in its possession.
-In this case, requesters armed with a court order cannot access expunged records.
+On the other hand, expunging a record means that the record custodian has deleted all existing information about the crime from the public domain and destroyed physical copies of the record in their possession.
+In this case, requesters armed with a court order are unable to access expunged records.
 However, in some cases, the record custodian will maintain specific data relating to the conviction.

-Under Section 10.97.060 of the Revised Code of Washington (RCW), the law sets standards and criteria that individuals must meet before requesting that the court seals or expunges a record.
-It is important to note that as of October 2020, Washington only allows the expungement of non-conviction data, and the individual must meet other criteria such as:
+Under Section 10.97.060 of the Revised Code of Washington (RCW), the law sets standards and criteria that individuals must meet before requesting that the court seal or expunge a record.
+It is important to note that as of October 2020, Washington only allows the expungement of non-conviction data, and the individual must meet other criteria, such as:

 - The individual is applying at least two years after the court entered a disposition favorable to the defendant;